 Warnings While Using This Medicine:

 - Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, bleeding problems, dental problems, diabetes, thyroid problems, or a history of seizures.
-Tell your doctor if you have heart disease, heart failure, heart rhythm problems (such as QT prolongation, slow heartbeat), high blood pressure, or a history of seizures.
-Tell your doctor if you have recently had any surgery, trauma, or severe infection, including dental surgery.
+Tell your doctor if you have heart disease, heart failure, heart rhythm problems, high blood pressure, or a history of heart attack.
+Tell your doctor if you recently had any severe infection, trauma, or surgery, including dental surgery.